bninni/schemy/README.md

 })                       //['zero','one']
 ```

-If it is a `Function`, it will return a new function which automatically passes the arguments as an array into the given function
+If input is a `Function`, it will return a new function which automatically passes the arguments as an array into the given function

 ```javascript
 function go( arr ){